 Benefits of Winter Sports for Kids (and You)

 As with anything in life, it’s always the first step that’s the hardest.
 For winter sports and kids, that first step is fundamental:

 Getting dressed and getting out the door.

 Once you’re out there and getting warm, you’ll find an environment that’s very different from any other time of year.

-The white blanket of snow, the crisp cold air, the jagged pattern of icicles: they all combine to create a time of wonder.
+The white blanket of snow, the crisp cold air, and the jagged pattern of icicles: all combine to create a time of wonder.